Quantum density estimation with density matrices: Application to quantum anomaly detection: Conclusions

+In this article, we presented a quantum-classical density estimation method called Q-DEMDE for current quantum computers based on the expected values of density matrices and quantum Fourier features.
+Within our method, we proposed a quantum protocol for mixed-state preparation and expected value estimation, which was used as a subroutine to implement the classical density estimation algorithm DMKDE \cite{gonzalez2022learning} in quantum hardware.
+We also introduced two quantum feature maps called quantum random and quantum adaptive Fourier features, which allow to approximate a Gaussian kernel between data samples in both classical and quantum computers.
+We performed various demonstrations on different data sets for density estimation on a quantum simulator and on a real quantum computer.

+The quantum-classical density estimation results show that it is possible to exploit the properties of mixed states and Fourier features to efficiently represent probability distributions of data in quantum hardware.
+A key feature of the proposed hybrid DE method is that it is non-parametric, i.e., it does not assume a prior probability distribution to fit the training data, in contrast to parametric quantum DE methods \cite{liang2019quantum, guo2022quantum}.
+Furthermore, the Q-DEMDE method with the QRFF map is optimization-free, i.e., it does not require any optimization, while the Q-DEMDE method with QAFF requires optimization only to construct the quantum map.
+Although the Q-DEMDE algorithm does not achieve a quantum advantage over the classical DMKDE, it shows that it is possible to perform quantum-classical density estimation with a reduced number of quantum Fourier features and relatively small quantum circuits, illustrating its viability for present-day quantum computers.

+We also presented an application of the hybrid density estimation method for quantum-classical anomaly detection.
+Despite the current limitations of quantum hardware, the Q-DEMDE strategy showed satisfactory results for anomaly detection in a real quantum computer.
+Considering the numerous other applications of density estimation \cite{fraley2002model, anderson2009kernel, PhysRevD.101.075042, hu2018anomaly, bigdeli2020learning}, the results indicate that the proposed hybrid density estimation method can be used as a building block for other quantum machine learning algorithms, and could provide novel avenues to solve new problems with quantum computers.

-Future work of the proposed classical-quantum AD technique includes comparing the performance of our method with other classical and quantum anomaly detection methods, and also increasing the number of Fourier features, hence augmenting the size of the quantum circuits (given the near-term limitations in quantum hardware).
-Besides, we aim to apply adaptive Fourier features as mapping functions to other kernel methods and to study its theoretical implications and performance.
-An interesting future endeavor involves integrating the proposed DMKDE quantum circuit with variational quantum algorithms to learn mixed quantum states in a quantum computer.
+Future work of the proposed quantum-classical density estimation technique includes comparing our method with other classical and quantum density estimation methods, exploring other quantum density estimation algorithms that could possibly achieve quantum advantage, and integrating the proposed Q-DMKDE quantum circuit with variational quantum algorithms to learn mixed quantum states in quantum hardware.